Find Trade Colleges

 As a testament to the quality of education it offers, NMC also is in the top 15% of our Best Marine Transportation Bachelor’s Degree Trade Schools ranking.

-The excellent bachelor’s degree programs at California State University Maritime Academy helped the school earn the #2 place on this year’s ranking of the best value marine transportation schools in the United States.
-Located in the city of Vallejo, Cal Maritime is a public college with a fairly small student population.
+A rank of #2 on this year’s list means California State University Maritime Academy is a great value for marine transportation students working on their bachelor’s degree.
+Located in the midsize city of Vallejo, Cal Maritime is a public college with a fairly small student population.

-Cal Maritime undergraduate students pay an average of $18,996 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Cal Maritime are $18,996 a year.
 The average amount in student loans that marine transport majors at Cal Maritime take out while working on their Bachelor's Degree is $25,657.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $736.

 Cal Maritime also claimed a spot on our Best Marine Transportation Bachelor’s Degree Trade Schools list.
 It’s in the top 20% of all schools in this category.